erwanriou/devconnector/README.md

 ## Initiate the project

-* Download the application
+* npm install
+* npm i --save concurrently
+* cd client
-* run the command npm install at the root of the project
+* npm install
-* Launch both servers with 'npm run dev'
+* Launch both servers with 'npm run dev' on repository root
 * You are now running the application

 ## How it Work